Warm-ups

 Warm-up as part of the workout

 “The warm-up is the workout” - I got this from Dan John, who might’ve gotten it from someone else.
 Either way it’s a pretty neat concept.
-I will not speak about anyone else approach but here’s mine.
+I will not speak about Dan's or anyone else's approach but here’s mine.

-I think it’s best illustrated with an example of how I did it not too long ago.
+I think it’s best illustrated with an example of how I did it a few years ago.
 My sessions were weighted chins, weighted dips, either squats or single leg stuff, and maybe deadlifts.
 Whatever the case was, I felt that I didn’t want to start the session by jumping into weighted chins and dips because they can both be kind of rough on the elbows.
-I had also just come off a cycle of behind the neck presses and didn’t want to stop pressing over head.
+I had also just come off a cycle of behind the neck presses and didn’t want to stop pressing overhead.

 So the simple idea was this: as a warm-up, before the main lifts, do some muscle clean & press.
 I picked a light weight, did a pyramid: 1,2,3,2,1.